tidyverse/tidyverse.org/content/blog/tidymodels-2025-q1/index.md

 ## The tune Package

 This was a small maintenance release mostly related to parallel processing.
-At the start, tidymodels facilitated parallelism using the [foreach](https://cran.r-project.org/package=foreach) package.
+Up to now, facilitated parallelism using the [foreach](https://cran.r-project.org/package=foreach) package.
 That package is mature but not actively developed, so we have been slowly moving toward using the [future](https://www.futureverse.org/packages-overview.html) package(s).

-The [first step in this journey](https://www.tidyverse.org/blog/2024/04/tune-1-2-0/#modernized-support-for-parallel-processing) was to keep using foreach internally (but lean toward future) but to encourage users to move from directly invoking the foreach package and, instead, load and sue the future package.
+The [first step in this journey](https://www.tidyverse.org/blog/2024/04/tune-1-2-0/#modernized-support-for-parallel-processing) was to keep using foreach internally (but lean toward future) but to encourage users to move from directly invoking the foreach package and, instead, load and use the future package.

 We’re now moving folks into the second stage. tune will now raise a warning when: